ialokmishraa/hello-world/README.md

 Hello Humane!

-Alok here, I like Coding and i love playing games and sports ;)
+Alok here, I like Coding and love playing games and sports ;)